petr-muller/vtes.afri.cz/content/decks/20220624-dabblesnakes.md

 Council` as finishers.
 I should usually have at least two or three barons on the table, so it is not impossible to have a vote lock, but these actions can also be traded with other players when necessary.
-The `Revolutionary Council` is not used in a Death-Star Cannon fashion, because the deck does not breed that well and will rarely have more than three or four vampires.
+The `Revolutionary Council` is not used in a Death-Star Cannon fashion because the deck does not breed well and will rarely have more than three or four vampires.
 Instead, the Council should be used to remove annoying locations and equipment from the table, with the pool damage as a nice bonus.
-I want to play the Council only after the bleeds are done, my vampires unlocked and there is no better "second action" to play (or when there is some really important target to remove from the table).
+I want to play the Council only after the bleeds are done, my vampires have unlocked, and there is no better "second action" to play (or when there is some essential target to remove from the table).
 `Eat the Rich` is a nice one-of that can be recurred by `Garibaldi-Meucci Museum`: sometimes it will be good, other times not so much.

 ## Survivability

-Having access to Barons allows me to reliably use `Bait and Switch` to bounce bleeds, so I should prioritize always having a Baron, and make sure that I either have a wake or I keep one untapped at the end of my turn. `Vessel` and `Enchant Kindred` provide rather modest pool gain; they help but rarely outbloat the more aggressive predators.
-I want to be an aggressive deck myself, so like any stealth bleed, I want to keep gaining pool via ousting.
+Having access to Barons allows me to reliably use `Bait and Switch` to bounce bleeds, so I should prioritize always having a Baron and ensure that I either have a wake or keep one untapped at the end of my turn.
+I should prioritize having more Barons on tables with political threats: it should not be a problem to have three Barons, which is usually enough to maintain reasonable vote power to deal with anything other than a dedicated political predator.

+`Vessel` and `Enchant Kindred` provide a modest cushion after I bring out three vampires and pay for some master cards but rarely outbloat the more aggressive predators.
+I want to be an aggressive deck myself, so like most stealth bleed decks, I want to keep gaining pool via ousting.

-I should take any opportunity to steal a defensive ally with `Entrancement`.
+I should take any opportunity to steal a defensive ally with `Entrancement`; one blocking Legionnaire, `Carlton van Wyk` or anything else at least minimally good in defense plugs one of the weak spots of the deck.

 ## Likes